Designing Organizational Context for Delivering Effective Practices & Services

 Professional communication is essential to effective service delivery.
 There are clear policies (board policies, statutes, and regulations) that guide professional communications and the development and maintenance of student records.
 School psychologists are provided with the tools to support confidential communications with students, families, school staff, and outside professionals.

-Common Barriers to Positive, Proactive Communication
+Common Barriers to Professional Communication

 - Development of community contacts is ad hoc, rather than planned.